ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/docs/oauth.md

     You can check the values by visiting the `Settings` tab in the Heroku Dashboard, and clicking `Reveal Config Vars`

+    If the command fails with the following error:

+    ```
+     is invalid.
+Must be in the format FOO=bar.
+    ```

+    Ensure that your `.env` file does not have any empty lines, then retry the command.

 The slightly more tedious way:

 1. In the Heroku Dashboard, visit the `Settings` tab